tundish/tea_and_sympathy/README.rst

 Prerequisites
 -------------

 Download and install Python from https://www.python.org/ .
+You need Python version 3.8 or higher.
 Make sure to check the option to add `python` to your environment path.
 This makes command line operation more easy.